 Warm-up is very important in table tennis.
 Unfortunately, even at major events such as the World Championships or Europe, it is clear that some top athletes are not familiar or are not well informed about warm-up and stretching.
 The majority of injuries occur during a training process or a competition.
 This is particularly interesting as it may indicate insufficient warm-up and lack of stretching exercises before training.

 Today, let’s learn the right way to warm up in table tennis.

-Off the table warm up is crucial to prevent the injury in table tennis.
+Off the table warm-up is crucial to prevent injury in table tennis.

 During training sessions, when either player has not warmed up, a longer warm-up is acceptable.
 But if the players wait for the table (at the table tennis club), the warm-up should not last more than 10 minutes.

 During a competition, I recommend that you warm up with your opponent for only 2 minutes before the start of any major table tennis event, even a friendship games.

 Here is the correct way to warm up in table tennis.

 A good warm-up is necessary before starting to play.
 The warm-up involves 10-20 minutes of light physical activity to raise your heart rate and make your muscles warmer.
 Then do some gentle stretching to complete the warm-up.

 Watch this video to learn how to warm-up off the table:

 On all stretches, move slowly through a full range of motion.